-The Supreme Court ruled that practise illegal in its June 13, 2014, decision on R. v.
+The Supreme Court ruled that practice illegal in its June 13, 2014, decision on R. v.
 Spencer, writing that police need judicial authorization before making those sorts of requests.

-However, the records show Telus and Bell both continued to fork over Canadians' information even after that decision was handed down.
+However, the records show telecom companies Telus and Bell both continued to fork over Canadians' information even after that decision was handed down.

 The Newfoundland and Labrador detachment of the RCMP made 51 requests for a "phone search" to Telus between July 1 and August 1, 2014.
 They paid $76 for the searches.
 Over the course of July, the British Columbia detachment also made 129 phone search requests to Telus, and another 27 to Bell—two phone searches and 25 Service Profile Identifier (SPID) requests—running the west coast RCMP division $258.

 SPID information is used to help police identify which phone lines they are able to put taps or traces on.

 Many invoices cover the entire month of June, so it is unclear if the requests stopped exactly on June 13, or whether they continued later into the month.

 VICE's analysis of the records show that the RCMP paid over $1.6 million to Canada's cellphone companies since 2010 in order to skirt the normal process of having these requests approved by a judge.